 Handsome Jack (Borderlands 2 & Borderlands: The Pre-Sequel)

-When I think of villains I love to hate, this is the guy that comes to mind first.
+When I think of villains I love to hate, this is the guy that immediately comes to mind.
 Handsome Jack is an egomaniacal monster wearing the mask of a hero, and he never lets you forget it.
 He occasionally pops up during your journey to barrage you with insults (most of which are super funny), tell you that YOU’RE the bad guy, and make sure you know that you’ll never beat him.
 All of his bravado makes each of your victories that much sweeter, as he gets more angry, more despicable, and less sane the closer you get to finally shutting him up.

 Asura (Asura’s Wrath)